New Jersey Sports Betting Eclipses Nevada

 Make no mistake, this is not an indictment of Nevada.
 Sports betting is thriving in the Silver State.
 Nevada sportsbooks accepted more than $5 billion in wagers last year, a first for the state, and are ahead of that pace so far this year.

-It is hard to say with 100 percent certainty that the overturn of PASPA helped Nevada, where sports betting has been legal for years, but it feels like a “rising tide lifts all boats” situation, in which the increased accessibility of sports betting has bred increased interest in the pastime, which has, in turn, increased the number of people betting on sports.
+It is hard to say with 100 percent certainty that the overturn of PASPA helped Nevada, where sports betting has been legal for years, but it feels like a “rising tide lifts all boats” situation, in which the increased accessibility of sports betting has bred increased interest in the pastime.
+In turn, that has increased the number of people betting on sports.

 New Jersey has taken in more than $3 billion in sports bets in its first full year this the industry was launched.